Re-imagining professional learning

 Advancement of Learning for the Enrichment of Lives

-Based just outside of Boston, in the hub of research and innovation, Early Childhood Associates, Inc. (ECA) is a nationally recognized consulting firm dedicated to promoting the healthy growth and development of children, adolescents, and their families as well as the practitioners who support them.
+Based just outside of Boston, in the hub of research and innovation, Early Childhood Associates, Inc. (ECA) is a nationally recognized social research and consulting firm dedicated to promoting the healthy growth and development of children, and their families as well as the practitioners who support them.

-ECA has impacted thousands of children, families and practitioners and administrators at every level of educational service.
-ECA is at the forefront of innovation and evolution in Birth-12 education, with innovative data driven decision-making facilitations, effective and powerful coaching and technical assistance, the creation of continual program improvement through meticulous program evaluation, and the important work of infusing community and families into the education of our children and youth.
+ECA is at the forefront of innovation in Birth-3rd Grade education, data-driven decision-making facilitations, effective and powerful coaching and technical assistance, the creation of continual program improvement through program evaluation, and the important work of infusing community and families into the education of our children and youth.

 Program evaluation is not a cut-and-dried activity.
 Evaluation depends primarily on its purposes and audience; the nature of the program being evaluated; and the political and organizational context within which the evaluation is conducted.
 Ultimately, the goal is to use the evaluation results to guide conversations and foster deeper thinking around evidence-based decision making and program improvement.